 That’s Giuseppe Ianni: VP of Sales North America here at Sana, and the e-commerce specialist who helped IHL select their new web store solution.
 How did he experience the project?
 “IHL wanted to improve communication with their clients and deliver a flawless online experience with accurate data – and they wanted to achieve this fast.
 Their business case was ideal for our platform’s architecture and their clear project plan made the process quick and easy.
 I really enjoy seeing a company make decisions that help put them in a better place.”

 “He did one session for me, which I liked, and another demo session for the whole team and management,” says Xu.
 Our technical team in North America joined this second demo to discuss the IHL IT team’s professional concerns, which made it easier for IHL to make their final decision to move forward with a Sana web store.

 Launching IHL’s new Sana web store was a joint effort between Sana’s engineers and IHL’s eight-strong e-commerce team.
 The project to get the new store started in September 2016.

 The in-house e-commerce specialists took care of the data migration from the old web store, as well as the precise, eye-catching design.

 “This is something I’d like to highlight,” says Xu.
 “Sana’s product is very flexible.
 As long as your design is there, you can do pretty much everything on the home page from the Sana Admin.
-Thanks to Sana’s platform, set up for responsive design on tablet and mobile, you don’t have to touch that part.
+Thanks to Sana’s platform, set up for responsive design on tablets and mobile, you don’t have to touch that part.
 As long as you don’t break the global coding, you can try many different kinds of design.”